izihawa/summa/docs/_includes/quick-start-snippet.md

 Now we have `summa-cli` tool for doing queries to `summa-server`

 ### Fill With Documents <a name="fill"></a>
-WikiBooks provides weekly dumps of their books database.
+WikiBooks provides weekly dumps of their books' database.
-Let's download their dump and index it in Summa.
+Let's download their dump and index it in Summa:

 ```bash
 {% include download-dump-snippet.sh %}